cloudfoundry/docs-bosh/content/terminology.md

 ---
 ## Ignored Instances {: #ignored-instances }

 Ignored Instances are not updated during a deploy.
-However they are not fully excluded from the deploy process as their state might be needed for providing [link](#links).
+However they are not fully excluded from the deploy process as their state might be needed for providing [links](#links).
 If an Ignored Instance does not have a VM during a deploy, the VM will be recreated which can lead to template rendering problems due to the way variable sets are chosen.

 ---
 ## Instance {: #instance }